-Examines the history of the Australian people and culture from early European settlement to the federation of the colonies and the making of a nation.
-Explores the interaction between Imperial policy, Indigenous resistance and the political ideals and personal ambitions of immigrants who shaped and reshaped colonial societies.
-This unit will examine the dynamics of convict societies and their legacies; the contests for land; the place of gender relations in shaping everyday life and political movements; Eureka, the goldfields and struggles for democracy; the growth of cities; the development of White Australia; working class politics; and the growth of nationalism in the late nineteenth century.
-Students develop a familiarity with primary documents and major historiographical debates.
+This unit examines the history of the Australian people and culture from early European settlement to the federation of the colonies and the making of a nation.
+Explores Indigenous and settler contact, British imperial governance, Indigenous resistance, and the social and political ideals of immigrants who shaped new colonial societies.
+The unit will examine convict societies and their legacies; the place of gender, race, and class in shaping everyday life and political movements; the Eureka uprising, the goldfields and struggles for democracy; the politics of White Australia; and the growth of nationalism in the late nineteenth century.
+Students will develop a familiarity with major historiographical debates using a creative and diverse range of sources including primary documents, objects, film, and visual culture

 |Unit name||Australia 1788 to 1901|